dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 IIdentity identity = Security.Security.GetIdentity(username);
 ```

 The Authorize attribute already ensure that only authenticated clients will be able to call this method.
-If the client are not authenticated, Web API will return an appropriate response code.
+If the client is not authenticated, Web API will return an appropriate response code.
 Since the client is authenticed, we can get the IIdentity instance the same way we do every where else in the application:

 ```
 IIdentity = User.Identity;
 ```
-Likewise, code for parsing request parameteres is no longer needed since this is handled automatically by the Web API model binder:
+Likewise, the following code for parsing request parameteres is no longer needed since this is handled automatically by the Web API model binder:
 ```
 string projectid_string = Request["projectid"];
 int projectid = 0;